gamerkaxh/test/Deployment_Analysis_US_East_2.md

 ## Option 3: SageMaker JumpStart (Skips AEX Entirely)

-Good news: Gemma 4 models have been available in SageMaker JumpStart since April 2026.
+Gemma 4 models have been available in SageMaker JumpStart since April 2026.
 This means we can deploy directly from SageMaker Studio without any manual packaging - JumpStart handles everything.

 The catch?
 It bypasses the AEX pipeline completely, so it doesn't help us understand what AEX needs to fix.